ganeshrvel/openmtp/README.md

 Do checkout the Go package which I've written to build Kalam Kernel: [github.com/ganeshrvel/go-mtpx](https://github.com/ganeshrvel/go-mtpx "https://github.com/ganeshrvel/go-mtpx").
 Feel free to raise PRs.

+### System Requirements
+Although OpenMTP will continue running on a machine which has macOS 10.11 (OS X El Capitan) or higher installed, the `Kalam` Kernel will only get the latest updates for the past 3 versions of macOS.
+We will continue releasing the OpenMTP kernels for both `Intel` and `ARM64` machines.

 ### Installation
 * Download the [Latest Version](https://openmtp.ganeshrvel.com/?downloadApp=github&release=stable&platform=mac 'Latest Version')